Fredricksecures/nodejs-project/README.md

-The old content has just been removed by a developer
+The old content has just been removed by a developer.